Pierre Puvis de Chavannes

-Early life and education
+Early life

 Puvis de Chavannes was born Pierre-Cécile Puvis in a suburb of Lyon, France, on December 14, 1824.
 He was the son of a mining engineer and descended from an old noble family of Burgundy.
 He later added the ancestral "de Chavannes" to his name.
 Throughout his life, he spurned his Lyon origins, preferring to identify himself with the 'strong' blood of the Burgundians, where his father originated.

 Puvis de Chavannes was educated at the Amiens College and at the Lycée Henri IV in Paris.
 He intended to follow his father's profession until a serious illness compelled him to convalesce at Mâcon with his brother and sister-in-law in 1844 and 1845, which interrupted his studies.
 A journey to Italy opened his mind to fresh ideas, and on his return to Paris in 1846, he announced his intention to become a painter.

 He studied first under Eugène Delacroix, but only very briefly, as Delacroix closed his studio shortly afterwards due to ill health.
 He studied subsequently under Henri Scheffer and then Thomas Couture.
 His training was not classical as he found that he preferred to work alone.
 He took a large studio near the Gare de Lyon and attended anatomy classes at the Académie des Beaux Arts.
 It was not until a number of years later, when the government of France acquired one of his works, that he gained wide recognition.

 In 1850, Puvis de Chavannes made his Salon debut with Dead Christ, Jeune noir à l'épée (Black youth with a sword), The Reading Lesson, and Portrait of a Man.